FACapplicants/intro-workshop/README.md

 Welcome to your journey into web development!
 This guide is designed for complete beginners and utilises a **self-directed peer-led learning approach**.
 By partnering with a peer, you’ll collaborate to build and publish a simple web page using HTML and CSS, then host it on GitHub Pages.
 Let’s get started!

+(In truth, you don't need to pair on this.
+You can work solo.
+But if you are at the meetup, we do recommend working with somebody else on it.)

 Table of Contents
 -----------------